telehash/TMesh/TMesh.md

 An `epoch` is defined with a unique 16-byte identifier, specifying the exact PHY encoding details and including random bytes that serve as a shared key for that epoch.

 The first byte is a fixed `type` that determines the category of PHY encoding technique to use, often these are different modes on transceivers.
-The following 1-7 bytes are headers that are specified by each type of encoding, and the remaining 8 bytes are always a unique random seed body.
+The following 1-7 bytes are headers that are specified by each type of encoding, and the remaining 8 bytes are always a unique random seed footer.

 The PHY encoding uses the headers to determine the power, channel, spreading, bitrate, the use of any FEC coding, etc details on the transmission/reception.
 The PHY must use the entire epoch identifer including the random seed body and the current epoch counter to vary the transmission frequency and specific knock timing offset of each window in the epoch.  (note: define the standard way of determining this, likely using AES-128 hardware w/ the epoch as the key and window as the sequence to encrypt a common base to derive shared source bits)